Home > Analyses > Financial Services > The Progressive Corporation

 Score analysis

-The following radar chart presents a comprehensive overview of key financial scores for The Progressive Corporation:
+The radar chart below illustrates key financial scores for The Progressive Corporation, highlighting areas of strength and weakness:

 Analysis of the company’s bankruptcy risk

-The Altman Z-Score indicates that the company is currently in the grey zone, reflecting a moderate probability of financial distress and bankruptcy risk:
+The Altman Z-Score places the company comfortably in the safe zone, signaling low bankruptcy risk:

 Is the company in good financial health?

-The Piotroski Score diagram below illustrates the company’s financial health based on nine accounting criteria:
+The Piotroski diagram below presents the company’s financial health based on nine criteria:

 Competitive Landscape & Sector Positioning